593rd Corps Sustainment Command: History

 593d SB became the first command of the CENTCOM Materiel Recovery Element (CMRE) mission in Afghanistan in June 2012.

 593d ESC was officially stood up as an ESC on 27 August 2013 by BG Kurt Ryan and CSM Erik Frey.

+On 16 April, 2025, 593d ESC officially redesignated from an ESC to a CSC; dawning the I Corps patch to support I Corps, JBLM, and the Pacific Command Area of Operations (AO).